ugurbayram/SendEmail/README.md

 For a success scenario, 'EMAIL_TO' parameter should be updated in resources.Configuration.properties file.
 Once main method is executed, 4 emails (as described above) will be received in recipients inbox.
 _Note:_ AES and DES encryption require cipher private keys.
 A random string can be given.
 However, since we do not have control on SMTP server, the received mail will not be decrypted. 'security/Encrypt' class contains implementation both for AES and DES.
 However, due to mentioned reason, I have not used.
 Instead, in interface, there is a default 'secure' method, which is to give opportunity to each service implementation to implement required encryption algorithm.
 As of now, I have placed custom informative message.

 For retry option, 'EMAIL_TO' parameter should be set to an invalid email address.
-In such case, the sender receives an email. 'receiveChannel' bean initiates the channel which keeps checking sender's inbox and notifies when such message is received.
+In such case, the sender receives an email. 'receiveChannel' bean initiates the channel which keeps checking sender's inbox and notifies when such email is received.
+Upon an email receive, it is checked to which task this failure  belongs to (DES or AES in this case).
+Depending on the task, a new mail is set in to the queue and retryCount is decreased by 1.
+Those threads, which require a retry mechanism, checks their queue every 30 seconds.
+If an email is detected in queue, it is fetched and sent to the receiver.
+Same steps are repeated until configured retryCount is reached...

 Requirement: